 Configure S3 Browser to access call recordings from your CommPeak Cloud PBX or Dialer instance or connect using the AWS CLI V2, configure access rules, and view access log in CommPeak Portal.

-You can create accounts for your Cloud PBX or Dialer to access files with call recordings via the S3 protocol.
+You can create accounts for your Cloud PBX or CommPeak Dialer to access files with call recordings via the S3 or FTP protocol.

 TIP